-This paper makes the following key contributions: \begin{itemize} \item We propose a novel \textbf{Augmented Proposal Generator} that integrates refined sparse convolution and multi-modal data augmentation, significantly improving 3D detection quality in dense-traffic and small-object scenarios. \item We introduce an \textbf{Easy-Poly} pipeline encompassing pre-processing, data association, and motion modeling.
-Notably, we design a \textbf{DTO} algorithm for robust association under ambiguous conditions and a \textbf{DMM} module that adaptively adjusts noise covariances. \item We incorporate \textbf{confidence-weighted Kalman filtering} and \textbf{dynamic threshold management} into life-cycle management, enhancing tracking accuracy and robustness in adverse weather and complex road conditions. \item Extensive experiments on nuScenes show that Easy-Poly outperforms Poly-MOT and Fast-Poly baselines in both detection (mAP, NDS) and MOT metrics (AMOTA, MOTA, FPS), validating the effectiveness and efficiency of our design. \end{itemize}
+This paper makes the following key contributions: \begin{itemize} \item We propose a novel CNMSMM 3D detection framework that integrates refined NMS/Loss methods and multi-modal data augmentation, significantly improving 3D detection quality in dense-traffic and small-object scenarios. \item We introduce an \textbf{Easy-Poly} pipeline encompassing pre-processing, data association, and motion modeling.
+Notably, we design a class-aware DTO algorithm for robust association under ambiguous conditions and a DMM module that adaptively adjusts noise covariances. \item We incorporate confidence-weighted Kalman filtering and dynamic threshold management into life-cycle management, enhancing tracking accuracy and robustness in small object and complex road conditions. \item Extensive experiments on nuScenes show that Easy-Poly outperforms Poly-MOT and Fast-Poly baselines in both detection (mAP, NDS) and MOT metrics (AMOTA, MOTA, FPS), validating the effectiveness and efficiency of our design. \end{itemize}